 - Avoids new and unfamiliar situations.

-- Has delayed reactions and slowed learning ability.
+- Has delayed reactions.

 These symptoms often are more obvious when the person is in a new and unfamiliar place or situation.

 Some people have memory loss called mild cognitive impairment.
 People with this condition are at risk for Alzheimer's disease or another type of dementia.
 But not all people with mild cognitive impairment progress to dementia.

 - Has problems recognizing close friends and family.

 - Becomes more restless, especially in late afternoon and at night.
 This is called sundowning.